27 things you didn't know your iPhone could do

 If you're in an app, you can swipe down from the top and access the notification drawer to answer a text the same way you would on the lock screen.

 Want to know why your iPhone battery is draining faster than usual?
-Head over to Settings > Battery.
+Head over to Settings >General >Usage>Battery Usage.
 This will tell you which apps are occupying the most battery power.

 There's an easy way to view every photo and video you've sent someone.
 Just open the messaging thread in the 'Messages' app and press the 'Details' button in the upper right corner.